Fitch Affirms Abanca at 'BB+'; Outlook Stable

 unfavourably by

-sound NPL cover of 60%, which is at the higher end of the range
+cover at 60%, which is at the higher end of the range for

 Abanca's Fitch Core Capital (FCC) ratio remained broadly